Business regulation

 Business and Regulatory Impact Assessments (BRIAs) help to assess the likely costs, benefits and risks of any proposed primary or secondary legislation, voluntary regulation, codes of practice, or guidance that may have an impact on the public, private or third sector.

-Partial BRIAs should be carried out at consultation stage.
-The final BRIA builds on the partial BRIA and the consultation analysis.
+Partial BRIAs should be carried out and published at the consultation stage.
+The final BRIA should build on the partial BRIA as well as the consultation analysis.
 Both of these BRIAs require Ministerial sign-off.

-In general, we would always recommend and encourage the completion of a BRIA as best practice.
-The BRIA helps assess the impact of new legislation, as well as other changes such as voluntary guidance or policy changes, even where they do not necessarily present additional obvious burdens.
-In such cases it can either help confirm understanding that the impact will not change or identify and address unintended impacts which have not been identified.
+The BRIA helps assess the impact of policy proposals that could lead to new legislation, as well as other changes such as voluntary guidance or codes of practice.
+BRIAs should be best practice even where proposals do not necessarily present additional burdens.
+In these cases the BRIA can either help confirm the understanding that the impact will be minimal or to help identify and address any unintended consequences which may come to light.
 The content of a BRIA should be proportionate to the problem involved and the size of the proposal.

 Voluntary regulation